perceptimagery/sprie-widget-docs/content/legacy/Methods/index.md

 ---
 title: 'Methods'
-date: 2022-04-10T19:27:37+10:00
+date: 2022-03-10T19:27:37+10:00
 weight: 5
 draft: false
 summary: Call specific `Sprie` Methods to manipulate the widget
 ---

 ##  ✨ Summary
-`SprieSDK` exposes certain methods through SprieSDK window object.
+`SprieSDK` exposes certain methods through the `Loader` object.
 All methods (except `Init`) are authenticated and need you to initialise Sprie with a valid `api-key` first.

 ## Method Reference
 🍩 Methods